10 Thoughts on Bruce Springsteen’s “Only the Strong Survive”

 Temptations Could Never Love In the Temptations classic “I Could Never Love Another (After Loving You),” the singer’s lover has just told him that she is leaving and he begs her to stay, pleading he could never love another.
 Many sources explain that the song, and in particular the line, “You’ve taken away my reason for livin’,” were based on a true story.

-The story behind the song is that Rodger Penzabene, the songwriter of “I Could Never Love Another” and the similarly themed “I Wish It Would Rain” from the same album, lost his wife to another man.
-Penzabene and his wife had met as youths at Mumford High School.
-But sometimes love does not last forever.
-Reportedly he had taken his wife back after she had an affair, but she ended up leaving him after all.
-As the album with “I Could Never Love Another” climbed the charts, Penzabene killed himself on New Year’s Eve in 1967.
+Reportedly Penzabene had taken his wife back after she had an affair, but she ended up leaving him after all.
+As the album with “I Could Never Love Another” climbed the charts, Penzabene killed himself by gunshot on New Year’s Eve in 1967.
+He was 22.

-Nothing makes the story more convincing than the lead vocals on “I Could Never Love Another” by the great David Ruffin, who also died too soon from a tragic death.
+Nothing makes the story more convincing than the anguished lead vocals on “I Could Never Love Another” by the great David Ruffin, who also died too soon from a tragic death.
 The way Ruffin sings the word “believe” in the first line immediately conveys the heartbreak and pain that permeates the entire song.

 Check out other posts in our series “The Story Behind the Song.”
 What is your favorite heartbreak song?
 Leave your two cents in the comments.